iorixxx/lucene-solr-analysis-turkish/README.md

 The use of *Open Source Software* is gaining increasing momentum in Turkey.
 Turkish users on Apache Lucene/Solr (and other [Apache Projects](https://projects.apache.org/projects.html)) mailing lists are increasing.
-This project makes use of publicly available Turkish nlp tools to create [Apache Lucene/Solr plugins](https://cwiki.apache.org/confluence/display/solr/Solr+Plugins) from them.
+This project makes use of publicly available Turkish NLP tools to create [Apache Lucene/Solr plugins](https://cwiki.apache.org/confluence/display/solr/Solr+Plugins) from them.
 I created this project in order to promote and support open source.
 Stock Lucene/Solr has [SnowballPorterFilter(Factory)](https://cwiki.apache.org/confluence/display/solr/Language+Analysis#LanguageAnalysis-Turkish) for the Turkish language.
 However, this stemmer performs poorly and has funny collisions.